 International schools in Tanzania are mainly centred on the country’s commercial hub Dar Es Salaam and the northern city of Arusha.
 Predominantly coeducational and English-medium, they range from large, cosmopolitan day schools to small boarding establishments with an emphasis on pastoral support.

 There are six IB World Schools, which all teach in English.
-Of these, five are authorised to offer the International Baccalaureate Diploma and four to teach three IB programmes.
-The latter are the International School of Tanganyika, Dar es Salaam International Academy and the International School Moshi’s campuses in Moshi and Arusha.
+Of these, five are authorised to offer the International Baccalaureate Diploma and four to teach all three IB programmes.
+The latter are the International School of Tanganyika, Dar es Salaam International Academy and United World College East Africa’s campuses in Moshi and Arusha.

 Braeburn International School Arusha offers the IB Diploma alongside British A-levels and IGCSEs and follows the National Curriculum of England and Wales.
-A sister school providing day provision along similar lines – the Braeburn Dar Es Salaam International School - opened in 2015.
+A sister school – the Braeburn Dar Es Salaam International School – offers day provision along similar lines.

 Also following a British curriculum is the small NGO-run International School of Zanzibar, which offers A-levels, IGCSEs and the International Primary Curriculum from its coastal campus near a UNESCO World Heritage Site.
 Other notable schools include The Aga Khan Mzizima Secondary School, which offers the British, IB and Tanzanian curriculums.